 Figure 6.
-Capsid architecture prediction from major capsid protein sequence composition. a) Confusion matrix comparing predicted and actual capsid morphologies for the random forest model.
-The green gradient scale covers from 0% to 100%. b) Accuracy of the random forest model predicting different T-numbers (green bars).
-The gray bar is the accuracy predicting elongated capsids.
-The dashed line indicates the average accuracy. c) The mean accuracy of the random forest model is plotted as a function of the size of the training set, n (green dots).
-The error-bars are the standard deviation.
-The solid, gray line is the fitted logarithmic model capturing the trend in the mean accuracy.
-The legend displays the model, fitted parameters (g and h), and coefficient of determination, R2.
+Capsid architecture prediction from major capsid protein sequence composition. a) Confusion matrix (mean and standard deviation) comparing actual capsid morphologies and predicted capsid morphologies for the major capsid protein-to-T-number random forest (MCP2T-RF) model.
+The green gradient scale reflects the mean values. b) Accuracy of the MCP2T-RF model predicting different architectures.
+Bars represent the mean accuracy (green for T-number architectures and gray for elongated architectures).
+Error bars display the standard deviation.
+The dashed line indicates the average accuracy. c) Mean (green squares) and standard deviation (error bars) accuracy of the MCP2T-RF model as a function of the size of the training set, n.
+The solid, gray line is the fitted logarithmic model displayed in the legend (equation, parameters, and coefficient of determination, R2).